ytyz1307zzh/RefAug/README.md

 # RefAug

-This is the code repo for the paper *Learn Beyond The Answer: Training Language Models with Reflection for Mathematical Reasoning*
+This is the code repo for the paper *Learn Beyond The Answer: Training Language Models with Reflection for Mathematical Reasoning*.
+Our work introduces reflective augmentation, a novel technique that aims at cultivating a deeper understanding of the training problems, so as to enhance performance not only in the standard single-round QA settings but also in more complex scenarios that require reflective augmentation.
+Please refer to our [paper](http://arxiv.org/abs/2406.12050) for more details!

+### Environment

+Our models are tested on A100 nodes with CUDA version 11.7 and Python 3.9.
+Please refer to `requirements.txt` for the Python environment we used.

 ### Data